Cyril Flower, 1st Baron Battersea: Background and education

 Flower was the third of 18 children (the second of 12 sons) of Philip William Flower, of Furze Down, Streatham, Surrey, 10 by his first wife and first cousin Mary (daughter of Jonathan Flower) who died in 1857, and 8 by his second wife Elizabeth Jephson.
 Cyril was born in 1843 at Tooting in the 18th-century Hill House and later lived in Streatham, both of which were rural environs at the time.
 He was educated at Harrow and Trinity College, Cambridge, and was called to the Bar, Inner Temple, in 1870.
 As well as exceptional good looks, it was said he possessed a genius for friendship, and an 'irresistible charm' that made everyone 'want to pet him'.

-His father had earlier established a successful merchant house in Sydney, Australia.
-In 1838, Philip William Flower, and brother sailed to Australia in order to establish themselves as merchants in Sydney.
+His father and uncle had earlier established a successful merchant house in Sydney, Australia.
+In 1838, the pair had sailed to Australia in order to establish themselves as merchants in Sydney.
 In 1842 the partnership of Flower, Salting & Co was formed, shipping wool, tallow and gold to London.
-In 1842/3, Philip returned to London, the other end of the firm's shipping routes, leaving his brother to oversee operations in Sydney.
-Upon his return to London, Philip, formed the firm of P.W.
+In 1842/3, Philip returned there, leaving his brother to oversee operations in Sydney.
+He then established the firm of P.W.
 Flower and Co., and his property included Collier's Quay and other London wharves.
-From 1867, and with other partners, Philip began developing part of the newly laid out Victoria Street in Westminster, St Philips Square was named by Philip Flower as was St Philip's Church in its centre, which was consecrated in July 1870.
+From 1867, and with other partners, Philip began developing part of the newly laid out Victoria Street in Westminster.
+St. Philips Square was named by Philip Flower as was St. Philip's Church in its centre, which was consecrated in July 1870.

 Property development

-Like his father, Flower also became involved in property development, and he assisted his brother Arthur Flower with the development of Battersea's Park Town after the death of his father in 1872 (James Knowles, Junior was architect and surveyor for this development).
-Park Town was the lozenge-shaped estate running either side of Queens Road (now Queenstown Road), which extended from Battersea Park Road to Wandsworth Road.
+Like his father, Flower also became involved in property development, and assisted his brother Arthur with the development of Battersea's Park Town after the death of his father in 1872.
+James Knowles, Junior, was engaged as architect and surveyor for the Park Town development, a lozenge-shaped estate running either side of Queens Road (now Queenstown Road) which extended from Battersea Park Road to Wandsworth Road.
 He also developed the mansion blocks lining the south side of Prince of Wales Drive.

 In 1888 Flower and his wife acquired two cottages at Overstrand for the purposes of creating a holiday home.
 In 1897 their architect, Edwin Lutyens, rebuilt and joined them to form a large mansion in extensive gardens, The Pleasaunce.